Sama-Darya/CLDL/README.md

-# CLDL: closed-loop Deep Learning
+# CLDL: Closed-Loop Deep Learning
  This is a flexible low level library that allows for development of innovative update rules in the context of closed-loop deep learning.
 It can be used with the conventional back-propagation algorithm or the newly developed 'local propagation of global (closed-loop) error' algorithm.
 This repository is intended for use as an external